Field Service Engineer, Electrical Equipment Salary

 Popular Skills for Field Service Engineer, Electrical Equipment

-Electrical Equipment Field Service Engineers report a focused set of job skills.
-Those who have experience with Systems Troubleshooting, Programmable Logic Controllers / Automation, and Electronic Troubleshooting can expect to be compensated well for these skills.
-Those familiar with Electronic Troubleshooting also tend to know Programmable Logic Controllers (PLC) / Automation.
+Survey results show that Electrical Equipment Field Service Engineers typically report just a few professional skills.
+Those who have experience with Programmable Logic Controllers / Automation, Systems Troubleshooting, and Electronic Troubleshooting can expect to be compensated well for these skills.
+Those proficient in Electronic Troubleshooting are, more often than not, also skilled in Programmable Logic Controllers (PLC) / Automation.